sbohmann/PodcastDownload/README.md

     ... --user-agent:Marquise

 There's nothing special about this user agent name, as far as I know; it's simply a non-empty string ^^

+In case an SSL / TLS certificate is broken, there is the very dangerous option

+    --dangerously-ignore-ssl-validity

+It is really dangerous because you're back to the security level of http (without the s) and downloaded files might thus contain anything!!!

+There's also the option

+    --debug

+in case you're curious what's going on ^^